 Most Conflict Is Approach Conflict

-The Gold Mine team member and the Orange Sky team member are fighting.
-Gold Mine says Orange Sky moves too fast without thinking.
-Orange Sky says Gold Mine overanalyzes everything.
+The Natural Gold Mine team member and the Natural Orange Sky team member are fighting.
+Natural Gold Mines say Natural Orange Skies move too fast without thinking.
+Natural Orange Skies say Natural Gold Mines overanalyzes everything.
 Both are describing the same dynamic.
 Neither is wrong.

 This isn't a personality clash.
 It's an approach clash.
-Gold Mine processes decisions through evidence and structure.
-Orange Sky processes decisions through action and speed.
+Natural Gold Mine processes decisions through evidence and structure.
+Natural Orange Skies process decisions through action and speed.
 When they work together without shared language for this difference, every project becomes a tug-of-war between "slow down" and "speed up."

-The same pattern shows up between Blue Ocean and Green Planet.
-Blue Ocean wants to make sure everyone is comfortable before moving forward.
-Green Planet wants to explore all the possibilities before committing.
-Blue Ocean reads Green Planet's questioning as criticism.
-Green Planet reads Blue Ocean's accommodation as avoidance.
+The same pattern shows up between Natural Blue Oceans and Natural Green Planets.
+Natural Blue Oceans want to make sure everyone is comfortable before moving forward.
+Natural Green Planets want to explore all the possibilities before committing.
+Natural Blue Oceans read Natural Green Planet's questioning as criticism.
+Natural Green Planets read Natural Blue Ocean's accommodation as avoidance.
 Neither is right.
 Both are seeing the other's approach through their own lens.

 Why Choosing Sides Makes It Worse